 Earth Circle Studios is a small seasonal school for the Creative Arts founded by Contemporary Artist and Intentional Creativity® Teacher Jassy Watson in 2013.
-From here Jassy teaches regular classes and workshops including private sessions and group classes for women and girls.
+From here Jassy works as a full-time artist and teaches regular classes and workshops including private sessions and group classes for women and girls.
 The home Studio is set in her wild green award winning garden at Innes Park, where you are greeted by beautiful bird song and welcomed by the family dogs Trixie and Stolly.

 There's always something new happening in the studio.
 Aside from regular classes Jassy has also hosted numerous internationally recognised artists, musicians and ceremonialists such as Kevin James Carroll, Shiloh Sophia McCloud, Max Dashu & Glenys Livingstone from her space that also houses a purpose built Medicine Wheel and large fire pit with a soon to be completed Bali garden and peace hut.